LucasMeldrum/CART470_CapstoneProject/DesignProcessJournal/CapstoneProjectProposal.md

              _Have Completed_: Narrative hook, practiced presentation, have a working prototype on phones able to be shown.

 ### Materials/Frameworks
+For prototyping, using a widget-based framework such as Figma or Flutterflow will be advantageous since our UI will be a key component in the construction of this app.
+Our process will include roughly:
+1. Identifying user needs and interests of potential users in order to build a lightweight app that is simple but effective (deciding number and look of interfaces, deciding whether to create phone widget, deciding extent and process of socialization).
+2. Building a wireframe prototype of the UI using Figma and testing usability with potential users
+3. Building an action plan for backend database creation and the social mobility aspect.
+Researching potential API's for accessing settings data.
+4. Building prototype of a completely working system structure, unpolished and rough.
+5. Refining final prototype to show on project day.
-For prototyping, using a widget based framework such as figma or flutterflow will be advanatageous since our UI will be a key component in the construction of this app.
-We will then need to emulate different mobile devices through a mobile emulator and test different API calls on each to make sure it is cross compatible.
-Coding tools and API libraries will definitely be required and to simplify workflow we will be sharing the project on GitHub to facilitate teamwork.
+We will then need to emulate different mobile devices through a mobile emulator and test different API calls on each to make sure it is cross-compatible.
+Coding tools and API libraries will definitely be required, and to simplify workflow, we will be sharing the project on GitHub to facilitate teamwork.

 **Tools**: Flutterflow (app builder with UI and Backend capabilities), Figma (for UI creation and branding mood board), GitHub (version control, deploymet and documentation)